augmented-os/augmented-os/docs/architecture/components/business_store_service/operations/configuration.md

 We consider typical differences:

 * **Development**: likely using local Postgres, maybe no Auth (or a dummy Auth with static tokens), semantic search might be disabled or use a mock, logging at DEBUG, and data resets often.
 Provide an easy way to disable Auth checks (like an env `BYPASS_AUTH=true` just for dev/testing to not require real tokens).
-Use of an in-memory validation if validation service isn’t running.
+Use of an in-memory validation if validation service isn't running.
 * **Testing/Staging**: as close to production config as possible, but maybe smaller DB instance, and enabling verbose logs for troubleshooting.
 Possibly using smaller limits to catch issues (like lower rate limits or smaller timeouts to force edge cases).
 * **Production**: all security features on, connect to production Auth/Validation endpoints, proper DB credentials from secrets store, high timeouts for background tasks, etc. Possibly incorporate secrets via environment (like DB password via secret injection, not in plain config).